Howlent History, Family Crest & Coats of Arms

 Early Origins of the Howlent family

-Another 191 words (14 lines of text) covering the years 1187, 1147, 1172, 1591 and 1673 are included under the topic Early Howlent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Howlent research.
+Another 96 words (7 lines of text) covering the years 1187, 1147, 1172, 1591 and 1673 are included under the topic Early Howlent History in all our PDF Extended History products and printed products wherever possible.